 Growing Horseradish at the Allotment

-Horseradish is grown for its strong flavoured root; a favourite to accompany roast beef.
+Horseradish is grown for its strong flavoured root, a favourite accompaniment to roast beef.
 Horseradish is a perennial plant that can grow vigorously like a weed, unless it is kept under control.

 Growing Horseradish in Summary